pymupdf/PyMuPDF/docs/annot.rst

       :rtype: bool

       This method is the only way to change the colors of a FreeText annotation.
-You cannot use `:meth:Annot.set_colors` for this purpose.
+You cannot use :meth:`Annot.set_colors` for this purpose.
 But be aware that for rich-text annotations, the text color is never changed.
-The text color is set by the *text_color* entry of the *info* dictionary.
-This is a limitation of MuPDF and not a bug.
+The text color is set by the ``text_color`` entry of the ``info`` dictionary.
+This is a limitation of |MuPDF| and not a bug.

       .. caution:: Using this method inside a :meth:`Page.annots` loop is **not recommended!** This is because most annotation updates require the owning page to be reloaded -- which cannot be done inside this loop.
 Please use the example coding pattern given in the documentation of this generator.